mnr/writing-wip/dimensions_living_book/assistedLife.md

 # The Independent Life {.unnumbered}

-Life in the independent wing of Evergreen Meadows Senior Community is akin to a college dorm, without the heavy drinking, overactive sexuality, and loud rock music.
+Life in the independent wing of Evergreen Meadows Senior Community is akin to a college dorm: without the heavy drinking, overactive sexuality, and loud rock music.
 Maybe it is - I don't have surveillance camera footage to confirm my assumptions.
 I do know the male/female ratio is in favor of the men.

 Greta's apartment has a kitchen and her kitchen has the equipment from her previous home.
 She has the capacity to prepare a meal for thirty relatives, plus sending them home with a bag of sandwiches for the ride home.
 Seating might be a challenge, she has a total of six chairs.